nsohamza/book-quote-manager/README.md

+Responsive CRUD Application with Token Management

+Built with Angular 18 (Frontend) and .NET 8 C# API (Backend)

+Overview
-Responsive CRUD application with token management and built in Angular 18 and .NET 8 C# API You have two weeks to complete this task.
-The goal is to create a responsive CRUD web application using Angular 18 for the front-end and .NET 8 C# for the back-end API.

-In addition, you will need to implement token management for user verification, use Bootstrap and Font Awesome icons for styling, and add a “My Quotes” page where users can add and view their favorite quotes.
+This project aims to create a responsive CRUD web application using Angular 18 for the frontend and .NET 8 C# for the backend API.
+The application will include token management for user authentication, utilize Bootstrap for styling, and Font Awesome for icons.
+Additionally, the application will feature a "My Quotes" page where users can view and add their favorite quotes.

-Requirements:
-Implement a web application with a page that displays a list of all books.
-Create a home page with a button to add a new book.
+Features
+1. Book CRUD Functionality
+Home Page: Displays a list of books with the following operations:
-Clicking on the “Add new book” button should redirect the user to a form where they can enter information about a new book (e.g. title, author, publication date).
+Add New Book: Button that redirects to a form to add a new book (fields: title, author, publication date).
-After submitting the form, the user should be redirected back to the home page, where they can see the new book added to the list.
-Each book in the list should have an 'Edit' button that takes the user to a form where they can edit the details of the book.
+Edit Book: Each book has an "Edit" button that redirects to a form where users can modify book details.
-After submitting the form, the user should be redirected back to the home page, where they can see the updated book details in the list.
-Each book in the list should have a “Delete” button that allows the user to delete the book.
+Delete Book: Each book has a "Delete" button to remove it from the list.
-After deleting a book, the user should see the book removed from the list.

-Token management:
+2. Token Management (JWT Authentication)
-Implement user authentication with JWT (JSON Web Tokens).
+User Authentication: Implement login functionality using JWT (JSON Web Tokens).
-Create a simple login page where users can enter their credentials (e.g. username and password).
+Simple login page where users enter their credentials (username, password).
-After successful login, the back-end should generate a token and send it back to the front-end.
+After successful login, the backend generates a token and sends it to the frontend.
-The front-end should store the token securely (e.g. in local storage or a cookie) and use it for subsequent API requests to the back-end.
-Implement token validation on the back-end to ensure that only authenticated users can access the CRUD operations.
+Frontend stores the token securely (local storage or cookies) and uses it for subsequent API requests.
+Token Validation: The backend validates the token to ensure only authenticated users can perform CRUD operations.

-My Citations page:
-Create a separate view called “My Quotes”.
-Display the list of quotes you like.
+3. My Quotes Page
+A separate view called “My Quotes” where users can view and manage their favorite quotes.
-There should be a menu so that you can switch between the book view and the quote view
+Include a menu to toggle between the book view and the quote view.

-Responsive design testing:
+4. Responsive Design
-Ensure that the application's layout and components adapt smoothly to different screen sizes, including desktops, tablets, and mobile devices.
-Test the application by resizing the browser window and verify that all elements adjust correctly.
-Verify that navigation menus collapse to a responsive mobile menu on smaller screens.
-Verify that form fields, buttons, and other UI elements maintain proper spacing and alignment across different viewports.
-Test the application on different devices (e.g. smartphones, tablets) and browsers to ensure consistent behavior.
+Ensure the application is fully responsive across all screen sizes (desktops, tablets, and mobile devices).
+Test the application by resizing the browser window to ensure proper layout adjustment.
+Ensure navigation menus collapse into a mobile-friendly version on smaller screens.
+Verify proper spacing and alignment of form fields, buttons, and UI elements on different viewports and devices (e.g., smartphones, tablets).

+5. Bootstrap and Font Awesome Integration
+Bootstrap: Use Bootstrap to create a responsive, visually appealing layout with responsive grids, buttons, and forms.
+Font Awesome: Use Font Awesome icons to enhance the UI elements (e.g., for buttons, actions).
+Ensure that all icons are properly displayed and used in accordance with the design.

+Requirements
+Backend: .NET 8 C# API for handling CRUD operations and JWT authentication.
+Frontend: Angular 18 for creating the responsive interface and handling API requests.
-Bootstrap and Font Awesome:
+UI Framework: Bootstrap for responsive design and Font Awesome for icons.
-Use Bootstrap to create a responsive and visually appealing layout for the application.
-Use Bootstrap classes to design buttons, forms, and other UI components.
-Include Font Awesome icons to enhance the visual elements of the application.
-Verify that the Font Awesome icons are displayed correctly and used properly throughout the application.